 - Select the classes you want to detect (the z_openset class should be omitted except for testing purpose)

-- Select a calibration dataset: either no calibration (fastest and recommended), the reference dataset with common english words from a radio program, or your own calibration dataset.
+- Select a calibration dataset: either no calibration (recommended for TinyML/NDP101), the reference dataset with common english words from a radio program, or your own calibration dataset.

 This calibration dataset is made of 2 files: an audio wav file and a csv file which contains the audio transcript of this program.
 This audio transcript should ideally have the classes you want to detect.
 For example you can imagine the following csv file:

 You can also simplify the csv file and include only the keywords/classes you are interested in optimizing.
-For instance if your audio wav files contains only 2 occurences of 'go' and 'stop':
+For instance, if your audio wav files contains only 2 occurrences of 'go' and 'stop':

 Once optimized parameters have been found, you can click Build.
 This will build a Syntiant package that will run on your development board.
 After building is completed you'll get prompted to download a zipfile.
 Save this on your computer.
 A pop-up video will show how the download process works.

-After unzipping the downloaded file, run the appropriate flashing script for your platform (Linux, Mac, or Win 10) to flash the Syntiant TinyML Board with the Syntiant-RC model and associated firmware.
+After unzipping the downloaded file, run the appropriate flashing script for your operating system, to flash the Syntiant TinyML Board with the Syntiant-RC model and associated firmware.
 You might see a Microsoft Defender screen pop up when the script is run on Windows 10.
 It's safe to proceed so select 'More info' and continue.

-We can connect to the board's newly flashed firmware over serial.
-Open a terminal, connect to the Syntiant TinyML board using the appropriate COM port with 115200 8-N-1 settings.
-Utter the words 'go', 'stop' and you should see something like the following:
+You can also connect to the board's newly flashed firmware over serial as an alternative.
+Open a terminal and connect using the appropriate COM port with 115200 8-N-1 settings.

 We can't wait to see what you'll build! 🚀